Sharing on Eagle Using Globus

 No, project proxies cannot create guest collections, only the PI can.

 When collaborators read files from or write files to the guest collection, they do so on behalf of the PI.
 All writes show up as having been carried by the PI.
-Also, if the PI does not have permission to read or write to a file or folder in the directory, then the collaborators will not have those permissions either.
+Additionally, if the PI does not have permission to read or write to a file or folder in the directory, then the collaborators will not have those permissions either.

 14. What happens to the guest collections when the PI's account goes inactive?